Dating: Matchmaking systems and services

 Dating systems can be systematic and organized ways to improve matchmaking by using rules or technology.
-The meeting can be in-person or live as well as separated by time or space such as by telephone or email or chat-based.
+The meeting can be in-person or live and separated by time or space, such as by telephone or email or chat-based.
 The purpose of the meeting is for the two persons to decide whether to go on a date in the future.